AliHaddad/Multiplexers/README.md

 This repository intends to hold different files, that hold multiplexer implementation.

-Ex; 4to1 multiplexer
+Ex; 4to1 multiplexer; 7to1 multiplexer
-    7to1 multiplexer